Benefits of Sleeping on Your Stomach

 Are You A Stomach Sleeper?

 If you’re a stomach sleeper, you’re probably familiar with the aches and pains that come along with it.
 Neck pain, lower back pain, and even GERD are all common complaints from stomach sleepers.
 However, there are ways to improve your sleep position and get the most out of your slumber.

 Protect Your Spine Alignment – Lower your Head

 You can also place a thin pillow between your lower abdomen and mid-thigh to help keep your spine in alignment.

 If you have trouble keeping your head and neck in line with your spine when sleeping on your back, try lowering the head of the bed.
 This will prevent the mattress from sinking too deeply and putting pressure on your spine.

 If you’re struggling with GERD or acid reflux, try sleeping on your left side sometimes instead of on your stomach.
 This will help keep the stomach acids from traveling up into your esophagus.

-If you’re a stomach sleeper, using a thin pillow is the best way to ensure that your head and neck are aligned with your spine.
+If you’re a stomach sleeper, using a thin pillow is the best way to ensure that your head and neck are aligned with your spine – this is how you can prevent neck pain.
 A thin pillow helps keep your spine in alignment, which is especially important if you’re sleeping on your stomach.

 Do Some Yoga Stretch For Your Neck